-Microsoft Office Online is another worth platform that is considered as the best alternative to Google Docs.
-Not only that, but the Office Online also performs as a free version of the Microsoft Office Suite.
+Microsoft Office Online is another worth platform considered the best alternative to Google Docs.
+Not only that, but Office Online also performs as a free version of the Microsoft Office Suite.

-Hence, if you like working with the suite but is unable to pay such a hefty amount, Office Online is just what you need.
-Both Google Docs and Microsoft Office provides similar tools at the basic and standard level.
+Hence, if you like working with the suite but cannot pay such a hefty amount, Office Online is just what you need.
+Both Google Docs and Microsoft Office provide similar tools at the basic and standard levels.
 However, when it comes to the advanced features, that’s where the actual comparison starts.

 4. Zoho Docs

 This one is very much like Office Online.
-In fact, it even outruns Google Docs and Office when it comes to the features.
-With Zoho Docs, you can create various documents, presentations, spreadsheets, and more.
+However, it even outruns Google Docs and Office regarding the features.
+For example, with Zoho Docs, you can create various documents, presentations, spreadsheets, and more.

 It offers all the features found in Microsoft Office, and the collaboration tools are the same as Google Docs.
-However, it comes with the ability to let users work even offline.
+In addition, however, it comes with the ability to let users work even offline.

 It comes with a clean interface, and its powerful tools give you the freedom to create professional-looking projects with ease.
-You can create business presentations, marketing presentations, brochures, drawings, diagrams, etc.
+For example, you can create business presentations, marketing presentations, brochures, drawings, diagrams, etc.

 Moreover, if you go for its pro version, it unlocks all the premium features and provides you with the most versatile Office experience.

-If you had been working on Google Docs and now looking for a sudden shift, CryptPad can be a good option.
-The interface is a pretty familiar one, and it offers similar editing tools like Google Docs.
+If you worked on Google Docs and now looking for a sudden shift, CryptPad can be a good option.
+The interface is pretty familiar, and it offers similar editing tools like Google Docs.

-Besides, it even comes with a code compiler, and users can create versatile documents, presentations, share whiteboards, polls, etc. The only con is, the free version of CryptPad offers only around 50Mb of cloud storage.
-In order to unlock most of its features, you need to go for its subscription plans.
+Besides, it even comes with a code compiler, and users can create versatile documents presentations, share whiteboards, polls, etc. The only con is the free version of CryptPad offers only around 50Mb of cloud storage.
+So to unlock most of its features, you need to go for its subscription plans.

 7. Paper by Dropbox

-Paper features a simple, smart, and effective workspace that comes with a variety of editing tools.
-It comes with limited options of editing tools so, if you want some kind of advanced edits, it is not a relevant option.
+The paper features a simple, smart, practical workspace with various editing tools.
+However, it comes with limited editing tools options, so if you want some advanced edits.

-But it comes with a very elegant and easy-to-use interface that attracts most of its users.
+But it comes with an exquisite and easy-to-use interface that attracts most of its users.
 In short, it brings in a combination of creation and coordination together at a single platform.

 Collabora is another stunning alternative to Google Docs based on LibreOffice.
-It comes with an interface similar to Microsoft Office and has an extensive set of tools and collaborations.
+It comes with an interface similar to Microsoft Office and has extensive tools and collaborations.

-Moreover, it gives you the freedom to add comments that are very user-friendly.
-It is again available in both server and cloud-based versions that come with considerable sharing options as well.
+Moreover, it gives you the freedom to add very user-friendly comments.
+It is again available in both server and cloud-based versions with viable sharing options.

-These alternatives come with great features, an attractive interface, and are definitely worth a try.
-In comparison to Google Docs, editors like Zoho Docs and Microsoft Office Online has an extensive collection of advanced features.
+These alternatives come with great features an attractive interface and are worth trying.
+In comparison to Google Docs, editors like Zoho Docs and Microsoft Office Online have an extensive collection of advanced features.

 On the other hand, if you are looking for a more basic one, Dropbox’s Paper might be a good pick for you.
-Which one, according to you, is the most productive Google Docs alternative?
+So which one, according to you, is the most productive Google Docs alternative?
 Let us know in the comments below.